Overview

 Salesforce Opportunity is made of

-A list of opportunity Products (reference to Product, price, quantity, discount and other fields on the many-to-many).
+A list of opportunity Products (reference to Product, price, quantity, discount and other attributes on the many-to-many).
 This is a first class object n Salesforce

 Opportunity Contact Roles (reference to Contact, role of that contact).This is a first class object n Salesforce